mariusmoldovan2020/ruby-basics-assessment-newsletter/README.md

 ## Introduction

-The program you are working with is a command line tool to help generate newsletters.
-The code isn't working right now - there are errors in the existing code, and there's some functionality that is missing.
-Your job is to fix the errors and add the functionality so that the newsletters are generated correctly.

 Make edits to `newsletter.rb`.
 As you do, you can run the code with `ruby newsletter.rb` to check the output. `sample_output.txt` shows the output that you will see if you complete all of the tasks below.

 ## Instructions